frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 It's a very important few moments of the day that we reflect on those words for everyday living---*"*Blessed are they who hear the word of God and keep it," we're told (Luke 8:21).

-St. Paul to the Hebrews says*, "*The Word of God is living, efficacious, and sharper than any two-edged sword" (Heb.
+St. Paul to the Hebrews says*, "*The word of God is living, efficacious, and sharper than any two-edged sword" (Heb.
 4:12).

-Over the course of our life, of all those days where we have that little dose, as it were, or a shot of the Word of God, when we build up a store of things that are living, efficacious, and sharper, he says, "it penetrates to the very division of soul and spirit, the joints and marrow" (Heb.
-4:12).
-It is able to discern reflections and thoughts of the heart*.*
+Over the course of our life, of all those days where we have that little dose, as it were, or a shot of the Word of God, we build up a store of things that are living, efficacious, and sharper.
+He says, "It penetrates to the very division of soul and spirit, the joints and marrow.
+It is able to discern reflections and thoughts of the heart*" (cf. ibid*.).

 St. Peter says, "The word for you will be a lamp that shines in a dark place" (2 Pet.
 1:19).
 There could be moments in our lives when we're in a dark place.
 We might be low, we might be lonely, we might be in pain, morally or physically.